- 1 How does fasting make you lose weight?

 Intermittent fasting is a globally popular nutrition system.
 Its fame has now spread beyond the boundaries of Hollywood, for its numerous health benefits as well as the bonus benefits of weight loss and weight control.

-There are two different periods in intermittent fasting: the eating period, during which you eat your meals, and the fasting period, when you only consume zero-calorie beverages.
+There are two different periods in intermittent fasting: the eating period, during which you eat your meals, and the fasting period when you only consume zero-calorie beverages.

-What happens to your body when you fast?
+What happens to your body while fasting?

 After you have your last meal of the day and start your fast: